domnoble/vagrant-ubuntu-trusty-magento2/README.md

 ```

 ## Post Installation
-you will most likely find that the images and fonts in magento dont all display correctly, to fix this you can use an ssh client like putty to connect to the VM and run a couple of commands. to get the login details run `vagrant ssh` in a command like at the project root folder, that should output something similar to this :
+you will most likely find that the images and fonts in magento dont all display correctly, to fix this you can use an ssh client like putty to connect to the VM and run a couple of commands. to get the login details run `vagrant ssh` in a command line at the project root folder, that should output something similar to this on windows (assuming you haven't installed ssh binaries into your path) :
 ```
 Host: 127.0.0.1
 Port: 2222